Master of Science (International Economics)

 - Long tradition and established track record of teaching business and management

-- International syllabus with focus on the issues of globalisation
+- International syllabus with a focus on the issues of globalisation

-Graduates can develop a career in academia, commerce, consultancy, industry, banking, financial services, research or the public sector, or another profession requiring the valuable transferable skills and insights obtained from this degree.
-Those with existing careers may opt to accelerate their career path with existing employers, or create potential for change.
+Graduates can develop a career in academia, actuary, advertising, audit, commerce, financial services, industry, investment banking, journalism, consultancy, marketing, media, politics, research, tax, the public sector, or in any other profession that requires the valuable transferable skills and insights obtained from this degree.

 Opportunity for Further Study

-Graduates may further their studies in PhD and doctoral programmes from universities around the world.
+Graduates may further their studies in PhD and doctoral programmes from universities around the world upon completion of this programme.

 Mode of Delivery

-The programme is structured over two semesters with seven taught modules (120 credits) and a written dissertation (60 credits).
+The programme covers seven taught modules (120 credits) and a written dissertation (60 credits).

 Taught modules are delivered one at a time through lectures by Birmingham academics who teach the same module on the University’s home campus to ensure equivalent academic inputs for the Singapore programme.

-Students will receive up-to-date training in analysis and statistical software in either Stata or Eviews.
+Students will receive up-to-date training in analysis and statistical software in either Stata / Eviews / OxMetrics.

 Note: The choice of software is subject to change and will follow according to the programme in the UK.